 Its canopy top is famous around the world: the Olympiastadion was the heart of the action at the 1972 Summer Games in Munich.

 The architects from the office of Behnisch & Partner were keen to build a stadium that symbolised transparency and light for the Olympic Games in the summer of 1972.
 They also wanted to make sure that the stadium blended well with its surroundings in the Olympic Park.
-And they were successful – even after over 40 years, its unique construction still impresses with its sweeping canopy roof.
+And they were successful – even after 50 years, its unique construction still impresses with its sweeping canopy roof.
 These days, the Olympiastadion is one of Munich’s modern-day landmarks.

 In the summer of 1972, the arena provided the backdrop to various sporting battles, as well as the opening and closing ceremonies for the Olympic Games.
 Two years later, the German football team also defeated the Netherlands in the final of the World Cup in July 1974.
 The Olympiastadion was also home to FC Bayern München until the team relocated to the new Allianz Arena in 2005.